ufal/lindat-corpora-conversions/README.md

 # Conversion utilties

 This directory contains conversion utilities.
-Corpora are grouped in subdirectories by the way, they are processed during the conversion.
+Corpora are grouped in subdirectories by the input format.

-conll_like - input files have form of a tab delimited columns custom - input files have form of a custom treex - input files are processable by treex perl framework vertical - input file are already in output format
+conll_like - input files have form of a tab delimited columns custom - input files have custom formats treex - input files are processable by treex perl framework vertical - input file are already in output format